Gender diversity and inclusion in the workplace: an interview with Joanne Lockwood

 Gender diversity and inclusion in the workplace – a checklist

 While mindset is the most important thing, a number of actions can help you make sure your organisation is on the right track.
-Joanne recommends to at least have the following points in check:
+Joanne recommends at least having the following points in check:

 Adopt a board diversity program